hizv/p-site/content/_index.md

 I return, again and again, to the border where software and systems meet.
 There is the elegance of an algorithm, the stubbornness of a cache, the silence of a GPU waiting for data, and the long patience of models that learn only when given the chance to see more of the world.

-This place is my notebook.
-Here I keep thoughts on engineering and on the machinery of intelligence.
-Some entries are small and sharp.
-Others wander and circle, searching for their form.
-I write for those who build, for those who study, and for those who wonder what lies between the two.
+Now, in Atlanta, the work continues.
+At Georgia Tech, I contribute to [Vajra](https://project-vajra.github.io/), a next-generation LLM serving engine.
+This is the work of the last mile: taking a trained model and building the machinery to serve its intelligence to the world.
+My part is in the choreography of it all, contributing to the scheduling and benchmarking infrastructure that manages the torrent of questions and measures the machine's response.